polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/overview.md

 In Polkadot OpenGov, **Origins** and **Tracks** are key components in the governance process:

-An **Origin** defines the level of privilege or authorization a proposal has.
+- **Origin** defines the privilege level or authorization of a proposal.
 It determines who can submit a proposal and what kind of proposal it is.
-For example, a proposal could come from a Treasury Origin for treasury-related requests, or from a Council Origin, which requires Council approval before voting.
+For example, a proposal could come from a `Treasury Origin` for treasury-related requests or from a `Council Origin`, which requires `Council` approval before voting

-A **Track** is the process or pipeline a proposal follows after submission.
+- **Track** - process that a proposal follows after submission.
 It outlines how the proposal is handled, including how long the voting period lasts and other procedural details.
-Each Origin is linked to a specific Track.
+Each `Origin` is linked to a specific `Track`

 !!!note
     More on Tracks and Origins is explained on [this](link to Tracks and Origins page) page.